 Session control is layer 5 to TCP-IP’s 4 layer stack.
 A couple of weeks ago I pointed out that most internet wonks and bigots deride the OSI framework and feel that the 4 layer TCP-IP protocol stack won the “war”.
 But here is proof that as with all wars the victors typically subsume the best elements and qualities of the vanquished.

 The single biggest hole in the internet and IP world view is bill and keep.
 Bill and keep’s origins derive from the fact that most of the overhead in data networks was fixed in the 1970s and 1980s.
 The component costs were relatively cheap compared with the mainframe costs that were being shared and the recurring transport/network costs were being arbitraged and shared by those protocols.
-Also, all the players, or nodes, were known and users connected via their mainframes.
-The PC and ethernet (a private networking/transmission protocol) scaled only later.
+All the players, or nodes, were known and users connected via their mainframes.
+The PC and ethernet (a private networking/transmission protocol) came along and scaled much later.
 So why bother with expensive and unnecessary QoS, billing, mediation and security in layers 5 and 6?

 It supports incumbents and precludes new entrants